 If the words “For Science!” thrill your heart, you may belong here.
 Mad Sci is a close-knit community for all those who love science and want to live with others who love it too — whether that means late-night biochemistry study sessions, making liquid nitrogen ice cream, or just watching Doctor Who together.
 Anyone who wants to become part of this group of spontaneous, engaging, and generally awesome people need only walk into a common room and join the conversation!

-As a sub-free community, this residence hall agrees to leave tobacco, alcohol, and other substances at the door.
-Full of a diverse array of people, a warm atmosphere, and lots of fun, Sub-Free might be your ideal community.
-At the beginning of the academic year, the student House Adviser guides the community members through establishing community norms.
+Generally, the Sub-Free community agrees to not consume tobacco, alcohol, and other substances in their residential community.
+At the beginning of the academic year, the House Advisers of Sub-Free guide the community members through establishing community norms.
 Community members are expected to uphold these community norms and have intentional conversations (guided by the Honor Principle) if they feel the norms are not being followed.

-This is an intentional, small, close-knit community of students that is accepting of individual regardless of their assigned gender.
+Women's Floor is a small, close-knit community of students that is accepting of individuals regardless of their assigned gender.
 This space is designed for those who identify as feminine-of-center.
 At the beginning of the academic year, the student House Adviser guides the community members through establishing community norms.
 Community members are expected to uphold these community norms and have intentional conversations (guided by the Honor Principle) if they feel the norms are not being followed.